lfraileorg/escola-public/README.md

 # GitHub for Developers

-- Class Date: THIS-DATE
+- Class Date: Today, 2017
+- Facilitators:
+  - @crichID :microphone:
-- Facilitator: @TEACHER-HANDLE
+  - @ :speech_balloon:

 ## Talk to Us!!

-If you have a question, or need assistance during class, **please create an issue and mention @TEACHER-HANDLE**.
+If you have a question, or need assistance during class, **please create an issue and mention @**.

 ## Give Us Feedback

-Please take a moment to complete the class survey at: SURVEY-LINK.
+Please take a moment to complete the class survey at: https://goo.gl/eU7UCG.

 ## Scripts for Adding Files